The heritage of the Soulanges Canal

-To satisfy your curiosity until your visit, browse our ” About, the canal’s history » section.
+To satisfy your curiosity between now and your visit, take a look at our ” About the canal ” section.
 Happy reading!

-The Parc des Ancres is located on the edge of the number 3 locks of the Soulanges canal, from either side of the rue Centrale, in the heart of the Pointe-des-Cascades village.
+The Parc des ancres is located near lock number 3 of the Soulanges Canal, on either side of rue Centrale, in the heart of the village of Pointe-des-Cascades.

 This place is a real open air museum, open 365 days a year and boasting an impressing collection of over 100 anchors and other artifacts from the maritime world.
-New interpretation panels have been added in 2020 and the central plaza has been upgraded.
 A stop has to be made there!
 Besides, it’s also at this area that the KM 0 of the Soulanges cycle path is located.
 The perfect place to start your day!

 For nearly 60 years, day in and day out, rain or shine, four lights would show ship captains the way forward.

-They’re composed of four components: a pedestal raised barely above the water levels; a gas or electric lamp that would produce light; an optical system to focus this light by directing it towards the horizon and a lantern to protect the lamp and the optical system from the weather.
+They are made up of four components: a pedestal that is higher or lower than the water level; a light-generating lamp powered by gas or electricity; an optical system to focus this light and direct it towards the horizon; and a lantern to protect the lamp and optical system from the elements.
 While the landscape surrounding them has changed, we can still see, at both ends of the canal, these four sentries, now at ease.

 Le Petit pouvoir, Les Cèdres

-The electrification of the Soulanges canal lead to the creation of a building whose architecture, even today, take people by surprise and give them a sense of wonder.
+The electrification of the Soulanges Canal led to the construction of a building whose architecture continues to surprise and amaze.
 Designed for industrial purposes, the hydroelectric power plant stands out from the other buildings sheltering the canal’s facilities and employees.
 Influenced by a typically Canadian architecture influence, the building has a “castle” style.
-Listed as a historic monument by the Quebec Ministry of Cultural Affairs in 1984 (now the Quebec Ministry of Culture and Communications), this jewel of Quebec heritage bears witness to the dynamism and the importance that surrounded the Soulanges canal.
+Classified as a historic monument by the Ministère des Affaires culturelles du Québec in 1984 (now the Ministère de la Culture et des Communications du Québec), this jewel of Quebec heritage bears witness to the dynamism and importance of the Soulanges Canal.
 The Little Power of the Cedars is one of only four hydroelectric power stations that were built in Quebec before 1900 and that still stand today.